Facebook just made VR better -- by adding Microsoft Windows

 Others can come see what you've built, if you let them, but you can't exactly invite them over to share a movie or even read your Facebook status updates.
 Not yet, anyhow.
 Product manager Brandon Dillon let slip that he's an Animal Crossing fan, and it definitely feels like that sort of single-player decorating game right now.

 Facebook says it's just getting started with Oculus Home.
 It's working on tools to let users add their own content, on adding social interactions, and on getting game developers to offer objects as well.
-And the company wants you to help decide which features it adds first: it's creating an UserVoice board for you to suggest ideas and vote up the ones you like best.
-(I'll link to that when it's live.)
+And the company wants you to help decide which features it adds first: it's created an UserVoice board for you to suggest ideas and vote up the ones you like best.

 But with Facebook's virtual Windows desktops, you don't need to wait for anyone else to build what you'd like to see.
 If it runs on Windows or in a web browser, you can now have it in VR.